 Even in cafes or pancake shops in Japan, soufflé pancakes can have a 20-30 minute waiting time just because they're made from the kind of batter that needs to be whipped up fresh.
 Once cooked, they need to be served asap, when they're freshly warm and fluffy!

-With that said, I don’t want to scare you!
-They are definitely possible to make at home (if I can make them, so can you!) and if you don’t try, you can’t improve!
-I probably made this recipe 10 times before I was really happy with the result.
+With that said, I don't want to scare you!
+They are definitely possible to make at home, if I can make them, so can you!
+I made this multiple times before I was really happy with the result.
 So I want to share some tips so that you can get perfectly fluffy soufflé pancakes too.

 TIPS FOR SUCCESS

 The most important part of this recipe is the meringue.
 If the meringue isn't right, the whole recipe will fail.
 You need your meringue to be firm with straight peaks when you remove the whisk.
 Here are some tips on how to achieve the perfect meringue.

 - Separate the eggs when they are cold and have just come out from the fridge.
 Cold eggs separate easier and you're less likely to break the yolk.